Vini2/phables/docs/install.md

 ## Setting up Gurobi

 The MFD implementation uses the linear programming solver [Gurobi](https://www.gurobi.com/).
+We chose Gurobi over open source solvers as Gurobi is fast and can solve large models (check the performance comparison at [https://www.gurobi.com/resources/open-source-linear-and-mixed-integer-programming-software-and-solvers/](https://www.gurobi.com/resources/open-source-linear-and-mixed-integer-programming-software-and-solvers/)).

 The `phables` conda environment and pip setup already include Gurobi.
 To handle large models without any model size limitations, you have to activate the (academic) license and add the key using the following command.

 ```bash
 grbgetkey <KEY>
 ```

-Please refer to further instructions at [https://www.gurobi.com/academia/academic-program-and-licenses/](https://www.gurobi.com/academia/academic-program-and-licenses/).
+You can refer to further instructions at [https://www.gurobi.com/academia/academic-program-and-licenses/](https://www.gurobi.com/academia/academic-program-and-licenses/).
+Please note that this academic lisence is a file-based host-locked license, meaning that you can only run Gurobi on the machine that the license was obtained for.
+If you want to run on a cluster, you will have to contact your system admin and setup a floating network license.
+You can find more details at [https://support.gurobi.com/hc/en-us/articles/360013195412-How-do-I-obtain-a-free-academic-license-for-a-cluster-or-a-shared-computer-lab-](https://support.gurobi.com/hc/en-us/articles/360013195412-How-do-I-obtain-a-free-academic-license-for-a-cluster-or-a-shared-computer-lab-).

 ## Test the setup